Introduction: Soap Vomiting Unicorn

 I used Army Painter Matt Black Base Primer and Createx Pearlized Pearl Satin Gold (which I love).
 After it was dried I used a glossy varnish to protect it.

 It was hard for me to decide how big I wanted the eyes to be and where to position them.
 So I printed a few in different sizes and held them to the side of the unicorn.
 I ended up going with 8 mm (0,315 inch).
 As you can see I went a bit overboard and used my plotter to cut a stencil.
-Should you be interested, my eyes are 5.5 inches apart.
+Should you be interested, my eyes are 5.5 cm apart.

 Step 8: Disassembling the Soap Dispenser